jpex-js/jpex/README.md

 ###Extend
 The extend function creates a new class using the original as its parent and the function as a constructor.
 You can then extend the new class and so on.

-Note that you don't have to pass arguments into the new command, these are automatically infected.
+Note that you don't have to pass arguments into the new command, these are automatically injected.

 Extend can be called in 3 ways: with no parameters, with a constructor function, and with an [options](#extend-options) object: